Aksh-Bansal-dev/idea-ecc-elgamal/README.md

 # Simplified IDEA + ECC ElGamal
 Secure client-server communication using Simplified International Data Encryption Algorithm(IDEA) and ElGamal with elliptic curves.

+## How to use?
+- Run `python3 server.py` to start the server
+- Run `python3 client.py` to start the client

+## Project structure
+- `client.py` client program
+- `server.py` server program
+- `idea.py` consists of all code related to Simplified IDEA
+- `ecc/` consists of all code related to ECC ElGamal code

 ## How it works?
 The message is first encrypted using a secret key provided by client using Simplified IDEA (symmetric).
 The private and public keys are generated on the